-Students should pay close attention to the words in the question or statement, called directives, which tell them exactly what is expected in their answer.
+You should pay close attention to the words in the question or statement, called directives, which tell you exactly what is expected in your answer.

 - List all topics you expect to be on the test, including key topics covered in class and in the readings.
 List important subtopics for each.